 In Years 10 and 11, all students will continue to study towards the English language, English Literature and Mathematics GCSEs.
 Students will also work towards either the Combined Science (worth two GCSEs) or Triple Science GCSEs.
-Students do not elect which science course they study - instead it is through a consultation between home and school, led by the Science Department.
+This is not decided now, but closer to the sitting of public exams.
 A further four GCSE subjects are selected from the two GCSE blocks shown below: